Our blog

 An early summer - with our own flowering splendor

 Good news for the impatient: With the GreenBox, we are independent of the outside summer, masters and mistresses of a sea of flowers, just when the weather has lost all color.
-With the summer meadow mix, we can bring the colors and lightness of summer right into our living room!
+With the Summer Meadow Mix , we can bring the colors and lightness of summer right into our living room!
 The flowers of calendula and cornflower are also culinary superstars.

 With the GreenBox to southern America: of treetops and fireballs

-GreenBox - whether practical, opulent or otherwise
+GreenBox - whether practical, lush or otherwise

 Dill and calendula, pak choi and cornflower?
 We plant what we want!
 With the 24 PlantPlugs in the Experimental Set, we are always flexible.